Yale Center for British Art welcomes visitors back beginning September 25

 The Yale University Art Gallery, located across the street from the Center, will also be reopening with similar hours.
 Please visit artgallery.yale.edu for more information.

-The Center will open its galleries in phases, beginning with its collections display, Britain in the World, which is on view on the second and fourth floors.
+The Yale Center for British Art will open its galleries in phases, beginning with its collections display, Britain in the World, which is on view on the second and fourth floors.
 Special exhibitions will open over the fall and spring semesters in the following order:

 Contemporary Designer Bookbindings from The Collection of Neale and Margaret Albert